Shopify vs Etsy

 Shopify operates with upper-tier plans.
 In addition, it offers a respective and robust app store with 4,000 plus third-party options.

-If you need assistance with your store design, you’ll have at least 1,793 apps to choose from that can help.
-With hundreds more to help with your marketing, finance, orders and fulfillment, inventory turnover ratio, and productivity.
+Suppose you need assistance with your store design.
+In that case, you’ll have at least 1,793 apps to choose from that can help with hundreds more to help with your marketing, finance, orders and fulfillment, inventory turnover ratio, and productivity.

 In addition, you’ll be able to look at all available apps before signing up for a plan.
-This will ensure that you’ll be able to set up precisely what you need your site to do before parting with any money.
+This will ensure you can set up precisely what you need your site to do before parting with any money.

 Etsy